Canadian Studies for International Degree-seeking and Exchange Students

 NO219 is a course specifically designed and offered for international students studying at Wilfrid Laurier.
 The course will provide students with an interdisciplinary introduction to Canadian culture, society, history, geography, and politics.
 In addition to providing fundamental knowledge to enable students to better understand issues under discussion in this and their other courses, NO219 will encourage students to critically examine a number of key themes important to Canadian Studies: First Nations, culture and identity, Québec, regions and regionalism, and Canada's place in the world.
 While not a survey of all there is to know about Canada, NO219 will highlight significant aspects of the Canadian experience to provide international students with a greater degree of Canadian cultural literacy.

-The course meets weekly for a two hour period, devoted to lectures and films.
-Students will also attend an additional one-hour tutorial.
+The course meets weekly for a three hour period devoted to lectures, films and discussion.
 Development of speaking, research, and writing skills will be an integral part of the small group tutorials that will especially provide students with opportunities to actively participate in discussions in a supportive learning environment; to become better acquainted with the academic skills expected at Canadian universities; and to familiarize themselves with the learning resources available at Laurier.

 The current course syllabus, as well as course syllabi from previous years, are posted as they are available on the Course Outlines page of the program website.